So you heard about the Quartzsite Sports, Vacation, and RV show, eh? In the RV world, it's hard not to!

 There is so much space to camp for free, or for very cheap on public land, and people KNOW it.

-Here's the thing though.
+Here's the thing.
 You are likely going to fall into one of two camps.

 If you love it, I suppose you will be loving the menagerie of outdoor 'stores', tent sales, and a wide variety of yard sale type of items.

-If you don't like it, there's only really one other reason to ever go and it's the only reason I ever go now: too meet up with friends who will be there.
+If you don't like it, there's only really one other reason to ever go and it's the only reason I ever go now: to meet up with friends who will be there.

-So it can be a great social hub.
+It can be a great winter social hub.

 Wintertime is known as RVers 'social season' as we are all pushed so far south to escape the cold.